foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 |figure1|

-2. Import the code file CoreTest.c to the project ``demo``.
+2. Import the code file CoreTest.c to the project demo.

 In the Project Explorer, click |icon1| and select **Import**.

-Import dialog box is displayed.
-Select the File System item from the **General** tab, and click **Next**.
-As shown in the following figure, add the file directory where the source code CoreTest.c is located.
-The dialog box automatically displays the name of the directory and the file name of the file contained in the directory.
-Select CoreTest.c and click **Finish** to complete the import process.
+In the Implort wizard, select **File system** from the **General** tab, then click **Next**.
+As shown in the following figure, in the From directory fileld, type or browse to select the directory contain the file CoreTest.c.
+Recent directories that have been imported from are shown on the From directory field's combo box.
+In the left pane, check a folder that will import its entire contents into the Workbench, and in the right pane check the file CoreTest.c.

 |figure2|

-After the import is complete, you can see the code file ``CoreTest.c`` you just added in the Project Explorer on the left side of the |mwdt| main interface.
+Click **Finish** when done, the file CoreTest.c is now shown in the one of the navigation views in the project ``demo``.

 3. Set compilation options

-Right-click in the current project demo and select Properties.
-Click **C/C++ Build** > **Settings** > **Tool Settings** to open the compilation options settings window.
+From the Project Explorer view, right-click the project ``demo`` and choose Properties.
+Click **C/C++ Build** > **Settings** > **Tool Settings** menu options.
+The **Tool Settings** dialog opens.

 |figure3|